mispp/goat/README.md

 Todos:
 - execute query as a script
+- db2 support
+- windows version
 - further improve connection manager
     - option to save or not to save password (per connection)
     - encrypted passwords
 - settings dialog
-- autosave settings
-    - e.g. height of the bottom part of tab
 - import data
 - general code quality improvement
-    - refactoring of querying (move to separate class?)

 To be considered: